-The Illiberalism Studies Program studies the different faces of illiberal politics and thought in today’s world, taking into account the diversity of their cultural context, their intellectual genealogy, the sociology of their popular support, and their implications on the international scene.
+The Illiberalism Studies Program studies the different faces of illiberal politics and thought in today’s world, taking into account the diversity of their cultural context, their intellectual genealogy, the sociology of their popular support, and their implications on the global order.
+It

-- Promoting a multidisciplinary approach combining political science, sociology, political philosophy, cultural studies and international relations
+- Promotes a multidisciplinary approach combining political science, sociology, political philosophy, cultural studies, critical geopolitics, and international relations,

-- Addressing questions related to democratic backlash, the spread of authoritarianism, post-liberalism, the far right, populism and nationalism
+- Addresses questions related to democratic backlash, the spread of authoritarianism, post-liberalism, the far right, populism and nationalism,

 Disclaimer: The contents of articles published on this website are the sole responsibility of the author(s).
 The Illiberal Studies Program, including its staff and faculty, is not responsible for any inaccurate or incorrect statement expressed in the published papers.
 Articles do not necessarily represent the views of the Illiberal Studies Program or any members of its projects.